Deep within Kyushu island in the Ariake Sea of Japan are these cool Torii gates that get flooded twice a day with the high tide.

 The official name for this spot is The Floating Torii Gate of Oouo Shrine.

-Not sure what the story is with these, every time I read up on them the story seems slightly different and it never makes any sense.
-Something about blessing the waters for better fishing, or there is something about some giant fish.
 That’s usually how it goes with historical sites in Japan.
 A giant catfish, a giant fish, a mountain god, etc. Fun stuff.

 Shooting The Floating Torii Gates

-If you ever happen to go to southern Japan to the prefecture of Saga, this is a must go spot if you’re a landscape photographer or just want to see something very unique and cool.
+If you ever happen to go to southern Japan to the prefecture of Saga, this is a must-go spot if you’re a landscape photographer or just want to see something very unique and cool.

 Bring a 10-stop ND filter.
 You’ll probably be fine with a 24-70mm lens but a 16-35mm is probably better and that is what I used.
 The Zeiss Sony 16-35mm f4.